devfile/api/.github/ISSUE_TEMPLATE/task.md

     A clear and concise description of what the task is.
 -->

-> Please uncommnet and provide the target Odo version if this task is for QE integration test.
+> Please uncomment and provide the target Odo version if this task is for QE integration test.
 > Leave if blank if it's a future QE issue.
-> Delete this comment if it's not related QE intergation test.
+> Delete this comment if it's not related QE integration test.

 > Target Odo version: